jeremy-rifkin/cpptrace/README.md

 # Platform Logistics

-Windows and macos require a little extra work to get everything in the right place
+Windows and macOS require a little extra work to get everything in the right place.

+## Windows

-Copying the library .dll on windows:
+Copying the library `.dll` on Windows:

 ```cmake
 # Copy the cpptrace.dll on windows to the same directory as the executable for your_target.